ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Fitted normalized flux of HD97048 with two and three component HG functions (HG2, HG3) and a fourth-order polynomial.
 The polynomial fit seems return the best result.
 BCCP and BPCP models were fitted with HG2 and HG3 as well, yet resulted a poor fit.
 The problem is that Z11 seems to be an exponential polynomial, which can be expressed with a Bell polynomial.
 However, it can only have a rising tail when x changes signs, not possible in this case as there is no negative scattering angle.
 Will try a different initial function.

+## Week 35
-## May 8, 2020
+### May 8, 2020
-Successfully fitted a polynomial to BCCP and BPCP by converting the exponential decay to into log scale.
+Successfully fitted a polynomial to BCCA and BPCA by converting the exponential decay to into log scale.
 A 7th order or higher order polynomial appeared to be the best fit in all three models.
-Implemented the polynomial fit to the disk.
+Implemented the polynomial fits to the disk.
 Took a lot of efforts to translate from python to javascript.
 Still need to set the color scalar with the new intensity phase function.

+### May 9, 2020
+The color shading kept return oversaturation.
+Debugged it with the correct radian-degree conversion.

+### May 10, 2020
+Normalized BCCP and BPCA models to their peak value.
+Successfully generated phase function plots with correct ranges of scattering angles.
+Worked on thesis writing.